Talking to children about Coronavirus

-The Children’s Commissioner has created a children’s guide to coronavirus which aims to answer children’s questions about coronavirus, tell children how to stay safe and protect other people and how to help them make the best of their time at home.
+The Children’s Commissioner has created a children’s guide to coronavirus which aims to answer children’s questions about coronavirus, tell children how to stay safe and protect other people.

-For very young children, both the resources above will provide a useful reference for appropriate messages that adults can share when talking to children about the coronavirus.
+For very young children, the resource above will provide a useful reference for appropriate messages that adults can share when talking to children about the coronavirus.

 - Public Health England